How to grow vegetables and herbs the organic way

 To prepare your organic growing area – whether it is a pot, single bed or a large allotment – see Managing your soil and Home composting.
 It will help you to create the perfect soil - that has nutrients and texture to provide life for your plants.

-The best place to start is by downloading the Organic Growing Guidelines.
-These are a code of practice, designed with a helpful traffic light system, to help you on your organic growing journey - whether you are a complete beginner, want to convert to organic, or be reminded of good organic practice.
+The best place to start is The Principles of Organic Gardening.
+These explain the thought behind organic growing.
+Designed with a helpful traffic light system, they help you on your organic growing journey - whether you are a complete beginner, or want to convert to organic, or be reminded of good organic practice.

 It's wise to plan your planting - making a note of what veg will grow where.
 This means you can keep yourself in vegetables all year round, as well as rotating where you plant your crops from year to year, to avoid disease and to maximise your soil's fertility.

 Our How to Grow cards cover a selection of vegetables, fruit and herbs – from artichokes to apples and turnips and thyme.
 See also weed management, and how to cope with pests and diseases the organic way.

 Preparing your organic growing area

 Your first battle might be with weeds.
 These compete with other plants for light, nutrition and water, so you need to clear them before you start growing.
 If your plot is small, you can dig the weeds out, making sure you remove the whole plant, plus root.